Atlas-OS/docs/docs/troubleshooting/removed-features.md

 * Windows Error Reporting
 * Windows Updates

-## Features disabled by default but can be enabled
+## :material-check-bold: Features disabled by default but can re-enable
 * Hyper-V and VBS
 * Background Apps
 * Disk Defragmentation